GoodIntentionsAssistant/Docs/docs/overview/parameters.md

 required | No | Default is false.
 If the intent has been found the paramters are checked one by one before calling the action.
 But if a parameter is required and it's not found the intent will be set to Errors/ParametersFailed e.g. Currency conversion requires a number, currency from and currency to.
 If all three of these are not found in the users input then the intent cannot be called. default | No | If no value was found in the users input the `value` of the data will be set to `default`.
-This is useful when you want user confirmation and you want the default to be no. action | No | If the parameter is found the action will be changed from 'response' to this value slotfill | No | Attempt to load the data from previously saved parameter information
+This is useful when you want user confirmation and you want the default to be no. action | No | If the parameter is found the action will be changed from 'response' to this value keep | No | Automatically store the key of the parameter to user session slotfill | No | Attempt to load the data from previously saved parameter information.
+If enabled `keep` will be set to true.

 ## Parameters from an Entity